praneetloke/docs/content/docs/iac/using-pulumi/continuous-delivery/buildkite.md

 1. Token type: [value is dependent on your Pulumi pricing tier]
 1. Rules > `aud` claim: `urn:pulumi:org:{your Pulumi account name}` (Pulumi account name can be your individual account or your Pulumi org name that you see in the URL address bar.)
 1. Rules > `sub` claim: See the format of the value used by Buildkite tokens: https://buildkite.com/docs/agent/v3/cli-oidc#claims.
+    - If there are parts of `sub` string that you don't want to specify a value for, you must use a wildcard char `*` in its place.
+For example, if the organization name is `myorg` and the pipeline name is `mypipeline`, a `sub` claim value of `organization:myorg:pipeline:mypipeline:ref:*:commit:*:step:*` would mean that Pulumi would ignore the value of `ref`, `commit` and `step` tokens.
 1. Add more claims if you would like Pulumi to validate additional claims in the Buildkite ID token.

 See the Pulumi docs for [registering an OIDC issuer](/docs/pulumi-cloud/access-management/oidc-client/) for more information.